Welcome, Taurus, to your 2021-22 Astrology Studio by Eric Francis.

-The report, which is also valid for Taurus rising and Moon, includes an 86-minute audio session and your extended sign description.
+The report, which is also valid for Taurus rising and Moon, is an 80 minute audio session and your extended sign description below.

 Here are the contents:

 - Link to your 2020-21 reading (last year’s reading)

 - Taurus sign description

 - Article by Eric: It’s All in the Houses

 Thank you for your business.
 Please let us know what you think of this reading, if you have a moment, by writing to firstname.lastname@example.org.

 Taurus (April 19-May 20) — Calm, collected and attractive on the outside, raging like a tempest on the inside, Taurus is the blacksmith shop of the soul.
 If you’re a Taurus, you’ve incarnated at this time for the purpose of being shaped and tempered.
 Just be sure you go gently on yourself even during the tempering process.
 And remember that such deep working out should be harnessed in the form of creative energy as well as sensuality.
 You need both.